annelledejager/blog/_posts/2018-02-17-code-review-etiquette.markdown

 description: code reviews do's and dont's for a healthy software team environment
 comments: true
 ---
 The purpose of code reviews are to catch mistakes made during the initial implementation phase and to improve the quality of the software.
-It also helps the younger developers to improve and gain confidence.
+It also helps the younger developers in the team to improve and gain confidence.

-There's always that one developer that you always ask for reviews- the "easy approver".
-They are easily pleased and your code is usually approved instantly.
+There's always that one developer that you always ask for reviews - the "easy approver".
+This type of reviewer is easily pleased and approves code instantly.
 On the other hand there's always that developer that you dread asking for a review - the virtually "impossible approver".
 This developer will comment and fight you on everything.
 The implementation will usually take a third of the whole development time due to this long back and forth review.

 In my experience neither of the two developers` code review approaches are constructive towards the developer under review or their code.